symopsio/sym-okta-quickstart/README.md

 1. Configure `flow_vars.request_channel` if you don't want the default value of `#sym-requests`.
 2. Configure `error_channel` if you don't want the default value of `#sym-errors`.

-### Set Up Okta Targets

-Identify the initial Okta groups that Sym will move users in and out of.
-You can always change and modify these groups later, so we recommend starting with an existing group or creating a temporary group for testing.

-1. Get the IDs of the Okta groups that you'll be starting with.
-Configure these in `okta_targets` in [`terraform.tfvars`](app/terraform.tfvars).
-2. Configure your [Okta domain](https://developer.okta.com/docs/guides/find-your-domain/main/) in the `okta_org_domain` variable in [`terraform.tfvars`](app/terraform.tfvars).

-### Provision Your Flow
+### Test Your Provisioning Setup

-Once you've got all your Terraform variables set up, its time to provision your flow!
+Once you've got Slack set up, its time to provision your flow!
+Your Okta integration won't be ready quite yet, but we can just make sure all the pipes are connected.

 If you plan to provision your flows from a CI pipeline, [we've got you covered](https://docs.symops.com/docs/using-bot-tokens).